itsmecevi/ai_ml_ds/README.md

     - Encourage consistent practice and hands-on experimentation.
     - Promote engagement with the machine learning community through forums and discussion groups.
     - Keep up-to-date with the latest research and advancements in the field.
+____

 ## Intermediate Level ⭐

+For an intermediate machine learning curriculum, we can build on the foundational knowledge and introduce more complex topics, advanced techniques, and deeper understanding of algorithms and their implementations.
+Here’s a structured curriculum for intermediate learners:

 ## Advanced Level 🏅